Clavicle Hardware Removed

 Despite my misgivings, I held my breath, and no sooner could I have another negative thought, a warm flow enveloped me, I breathed into a mask, and I was gone.
 The next thing I knew, I awoke in the recovery room.
 And then, within an hour, I was on my way home with the hardware in hand that only recently was clinched atop my clavicle – the miracle of modern medicine.

 So, let me delay no further – let me stall no more – let me be the one to declare to anyone who is considering getting their clavicle hardware removed:

 IT FEELS GREAT!!!
 OMG, the Metal Bug is gone!
 The witch is dead!
 I feel better today, one day after the surgery than the day before surgery!
-So let it me known: Anyone who has a plate and screws plate installed to repair a broken collarbone, and feels constant stiffness or discomfort – Removal of the hardware does promise relief.
+So let it me known: Anyone who has a plate/screws installed to repair a broken collarbone and feels constant stiffness or discomfort – Removal of the hardware does promise relief.

-Spread the news, because but for one youtube video, you cannot find this insight anywhere on the web – and collarbone fractures are one of the most common sports injuries!
+Spread the news, because but for one youtube video, I could not find this insight anywhere on the web – and collarbone fractures are one of the most common sports injuries!